The corrupted ghost of a mountain hiking woman.

 •Favorite set of clothes:

 As she is a ghost, Louise has no need for clothes.
 What you see her wearing is only a projection of the clothing she used to wear when she was still alive.
-Since what she last remembered wearing was only her underwear, that’s what she projects.
-Since becoming more adept at using the wand’s magic, she has gained more control over this projection.
+Since what she last remembered wearing was only her underwear, that’s what she projects naturally.
+If she puts her will into it, she can change what she projects temporarily.

 She doesn't feel the effects of heat or cold, so her appearance does not change with the weather.